genesiscommunitysuccess/docs/docs/04_web/02_web-components/04_presentation/03_banner.md

 - `document.createElement('alpha-banner')` creates an `alpha-banner` HTMLElement and stores it in the bannerElement variable.
 - `bannerElement.id` sets the ID for the component.
 Note that if you intend to create multiple banners, you should change their IDs dynamically.
-- `bannerElement.innerHTML` sets the HTML content of the component, defining what is wrapped within `<alpha-banner></alpha-banner>`.
+- `bannerElement.innerHTML` sets the HTML content and actions of the component, defining what is wrapped within `<alpha-banner></alpha-banner>`.
 - `this.shadowRoot.getElementById('BannerPlaceholder')` retrieves the placeholder `<div>` for the banner; we use `shadowRoot` instead of `document` because the web component uses shadow DOM.
 - `placeholderDiv.appendChild(bannerElement)` appends the newly created banner to the placeholder `<div>`.
 - `as Banner` specifies the type as `Banner`, if you don't do this, you won't be able to access the banner's methods.
-- `actionButton.addEventListener('click', function() {tempBanner.dismiss()});`: Adds a `@click` event to the button inside the banner.
+- `actionButton.addEventListener('click', function() {tempBanner.dismiss()});` adds a `@click` event to the button inside the banner.

 Now you can use the `createBanner()` function whenever you need to create a new banner in the `<div>` placeholder that you defined.

 :::warning
-Creating components dynamically is a valuable technique, but it's crucial to exercise caution when defining the `id`.
-Failing to do so may result in multiple components sharing the same `id`, potentially leading to a malfunctioning application.
+When creating a banner dynamically, make sure that your 'id's are unique.
+If they are not, you will be unable to dismiss one or more of your banners.
 :::

 ## Try yourself